Responsive Law for Global Value Chains

 • Technological regulation in GVCs

-It proposes an analysis of the law on GVCs that integrates:
+CHAINLAW proposes an analysis of the law on GVCs that integrates:

-1. Legal doctrinal analysis of company and contract law and the legal debate on networks
+1. Legal doctrinal analysis of company and contract law and the legal debate on networks.

+Third, CHAINLAW uses these insights to develop a strategy for how the law can responsively govern GVCs, in private law including liability and public law intervention.
 Such responsive law needs to integrate the different institutional dimensions of GVCs and address the various regulatory layers in GVCs.

 Financiële details & Tijdlijn